Public Comments for 02/02/2026 Courts of Justice - Criminal

 It is time to enact ong overdue reform in our prisons, jails, and courts.

-HB247 - Deferred disposition in a criminal case; persons w/autism or intellectual disabilities, expungement.
+HB247 - Deferred dispos. in criminal case; persons with autism, intellectual, or developmental disabilities.

 I am a graduate of the University of Michigan Law School in 1966 and have been a lawyer for almost 60 years and a law professor emeritus from the University of Detroit Mercy.
 I have written extensively on the subject of autism and the criminal justice system including: Caught in the Web of the Criminal Justice System: Autism, Developmental Disabilities, and Sex Offenses (2017) with co editor and contributor Emily Horowitz; Autism Spectrum Disorder in the criminal Justice System: A Guide to Understanding Suspects, Defendants and Offenders with Autism with Clare Allely (2022) along with a number of published book chapters.
 The mitigation of the assault statute and deferred disposition for autism and expungement are completely consistent with all of the information provided in my books and articles and I completely support their ultimate passage into law.
 It is the humane way to provide justice for people on the autism spectrum whose neurological wiring from birth makes these laws necessary.